decentralized-identity/keri/docs/Q-and-A.md

 Breaking the promise of global consistemcy by a controller is a provable liability.
 However, global consistency may only matter after members of that community need to interact, not before.\
 (_SamMSmith_)

+## Is the KERL technically a blockchain/hashed data log, rather than a ledger that implies a balance?
+Yes a KEL/KERL is a hash chained data structure.
+But not merely hash chained but also signed, so its also a cryptographic proof of key state.\
+It is not tracking balance it is tracking key state.
+(_SamMSmith_)

 ## Is KERI post-quantum secure?
 In brief: yes, pre-rotation with hashed public keys and strong one-way hash functions are post-quantum secure.